 © Walter Wink was Professor of Biblical Interpretation at Auburn Theological Seminary in New York City.
 Among his various books are The Human Being, Peace Is The Way, The Bible in Human Transformation, The Powers That Be, and Homosexuality and Christian Faith He died recently, but his legacy of thought in these and other areas continues to resonate widely.

-Article originally reproduced with the kind permission of Christian Peacemaker Teams Christian Peacemaker Teams (www.cpt.org ) is an initiative of the historic peace churches (Mennonites, Church of the Brethren, and Quakers) with support and membership from a range of Catholic and Protestant denominations.
+This article - one of the most extensively read on Ekklesia - was originally reproduced in 2007, and republished in 2009 and 2012 with the kind permission of the author and Christian Peacemaker Teams Christian Peacemaker Teams (www.cpt.org ) is an initiative of the historic peace churches (Mennonites, Church of the Brethren, and Quakers) with support and membership from a range of Catholic and Protestant denominations.
 Backing violence-reduction efforts around the world is its mandate.